archally298/portfolio/README.md

-Here is an example of some analysis I've done.
+Open the notebook.ipynb file to see an example of my data science work.
 Enjoy!
 -D